dinaa3/event_orchestration_system-Bachelor-Thesis-Project-/README.md

 ---

 Feel free to explore and contribute to this project.
 For any queries or suggestions, please contact the project maintainers.
-Let's harness the power of AWS and ML to build intelligent systems together!
+Let's harness the power of AWS and ML to build intelligent systems together.